Period Sex: Can You Get Pregnant On Your Period?

-Sperm usually has a lifespan of several days after entering the female body.
-Therefore, it could survive until an ovulation takes place a few day after& menstruation.
+• Sperm usually has a lifespan of several days after entering the female body.
+Therefore, it could survive until ovulation occurs a few days after menstruation.

 What Happens During Menstruation?

-When you menstruate, the monthly buildup of uterine lining is broken down and flushed out.
-During every monthly cycle, the uterine wall is built up in order to allow a fertilized egg to implant.
-If no implantation occurs, the monthly bleeding cleans the lining out.
-Initially, menstruation signalizes that no pregnancy has yet occurred.
+When you start your period, the monthly buildup of your uterine lining is broken down and flushed out.
+During every monthly cycle, the uterine lining thickens to allow a fertilized egg to implant.
+If no implantation occurs, the menstrual bleeding discards the monthly buildup of the lining.
+Therefore, menstruation signalizes that no pregnancy has yet occurred.

 As menstruation begins, egg cells are simultaneously activated in both ovaries.
-Usually, only one of them continues to mature and is then released from the ovary into the fallopian tube.
-This is called ovulation.
+Usually, only one of these continues to mature and is then released from the ovary into the fallopian tube, a process known as ovulation.

-The fallopian tube is the location where fertilization via the sperm cell takes place.
+The fallopian tube is the location where fertilization by the sperm cell takes place.
 Here, the foundation for a pregnancy is laid.
-For more information, go to Process of Fertilization.
+For more information, go to How Does Pregnancy Happen?

 Can You Get Pregnant a Few Days Before Your Period?